EyasuG/HTML_Team_Assignment/README.md

 A figure and appropriate figure caption.
 You can choose your own image link or use the one from codecademy( https://content.codecademy.com/courses/SemanticHTML/dogimage.jpeg)
 A footer with the names of your team members.
 Push your file to Github and invite Phiilip-Generation.
+Finally Phillip will be added in the github repo and submit it